Help ReThink Red Deer Raise the Roof at Piper Creek!

 ReThink Red Deer and supporting organizations are aiming to host a community barn raising with members of the Timber Framers Guild to replace the barn removed in the summer of 2017 at the Piper Creek project site.
-The proposed barn is designed as an open-air timber frame structure to demonstrate green building while providing valuable services including rainwater harvesting and pollinator habitat built into the walls to serve as Red Deer's (and likely Canada's) largest pollinator hotel...!
+The proposed barn is designed as an open-air timber frame structure to demonstrate green building while providing valuable services including rainwater harvesting and pollinator habitat built into the walls to serve as the world's largest pollinator hotel...!

-Stay tuned for a special crowdfunding campaign this summer to help raise the funds to raise the roof!
-More details TBA
+Contribute to our crowdfunding campaign from August 4 to October 1 to help raise the funds to raise the roof!

 And check out the Raising Pemberton video for an idea of what Timber Frame Barn Raising is all about: